 Netflix knows more about your viewing habits than you think.
 Now, this might sound scary, but it’s pure statistics.
 The prediction systems powered by algorithms know what we prefer to watch before we do.

 Analyzing data and gaining insights have been the pillar behind the success of Netflix in recent years.
 They are able to gather insights, adjust algorithms, and optimize the streaming experience.

 Viewing habits are crucial for predicting user behavior, including time spent on selecting movies, time spent on playback, number of times a show was watched and much more.
 Conventional calculus gave Netflix the required foundation to start studying their users and provide them with appropriate and personalized content.

 Netflix is one prime example of how technological advancement can work together with human creativity.
-Netflix debunks the misinterpreted theories about content preference by flashing the concealed potential of user data that can read a user’s mind with incredible accuracy.
+Netflix debunks the misinterpreted theories about content preference by flashing the concealed potential of user data to read a user’s mind with incredible accuracy.

 As companies adopt big data, we can expect to see more and more content producers and providers investing in predictive content programming.
-Rather than on simply assuming the customer viewing habits, businesses should make a decision via big data.
-Whether for a big enterprise like Walmart, or an SME, optimum utilization of data can transform the business of anyone irrespective of their size.
+Rather than merely assuming customer viewing habits, businesses should decide on big data.
+Whether for a big enterprise like Walmart or an SME, optimum utilization of data can transform anyone’s business irrespective of their size.
 And Netflix is just a torchbearer to them.